sehmaschine/django-grappelli/docs/customization.rst

         def autocomplete_search_fields():
             return ("id__iexact", "name__icontains",)

+The available prefixes are those of Djangos field lookups, as described [here](https://docs.djangoproject.com/en/3.1/ref/models/querysets/#field-lookups).
+Do not add related fields here, like those returned by ForeignKey() or ManyToManyField().
+I you want to autocomplete on those fields too, read the following section about `autocomplete_lookup_fields`.

 If the staticmethod is not given, ``GRAPPELLI_AUTOCOMPLETE_SEARCH_FIELDS`` will be used if the app/model is defined:

 .. code-block:: python